Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 </bpmn2:serviceTask>
 ```

-No exceptions or errors shall be thrown by the connector.
+No exceptions or errors are thrown by the connector.
 All exceptions are caught and logged.
-The task execution is always successful.
-Errors will be returned in an error event.
+The task execution is always successful, and errors will be returned in an error event.

 ### Configuration